Updated on February 6, 2021.

 Impressive!
 Apparently, we live in an era during which every product, in every industry, in every country is booming.
 Go ahead, invest in anything, and you’ll be rich!
 Yes, this is a sarcastic sentence.
 More to come!

-Seriously, have you checked other market studies they offer on their website?
+Seriously, have you checked other market studies offered on their website?
 It’s always good news.
 Every industry is booming, all the time, everywhere in the world.

 This alone should be a red flag, don’t you think?